livecycle/preevy/site/docs/integrations/docker-extension.md

 ## FAQ

 <details>
-  <summary>How Livecycle Docker Extension is different from ngrok?</summary>
+  <summary>What is the difference between the Livecycle Docker Extension and ngrok?</summary>
   <p>
     The main difference is the collaboration aspect.
 Livecycle allows you to share your local development environment with your team, so you can get feedback much earlier in the development workflow.
   </p>